Target365/REST/USERGUIDE.md

   "sender": "Target365",
   "prefixText": "Your pin code is ",
-  "suffixText": " to log on to acme.inc", "pincodeLength": 4
+  "suffixText": " to log on to acme.inc", "pincodeLength": 4,
+  "maxAttempts": 3,
+  "verificationMode": "AtLeastOnce",
+  "tags": ["Tag1", "Tag2"]
 }
 ```
 PrefixText, SuffixText and PincodeLength are optional.
 If specified, PincodeLength must be between 4 and 6.
+MaxAttempts must be between 1 and 5.
+AtLeastOnce verification is default and allows for idempotent verification.
+AtMostOnce only allows for a single verification.

 ### Verify pincode
 This example shows how to verify the pincode sent in the previous step and entered on a web page by the user.
 Use the TransactionId provided in the previous step.
 Pincode is valid for five minutes.